Anti-tank mine: Combat use

 Anti-tank mines have played an important role in most wars fought since they were first used.

 Second World War

-Anti-tank mines played a major role on the Eastern front, where they were used in huge quantities by Soviet troops.
-The most common AT mines included the TM-41, TM-44, TMSB, YAM-5, and AKS.
-In the Battle of Kursk, combat engineers laid a staggering 503,663 AT mines, for a density of 1500 mines per kilometer.
+Anti-tank mines played a major role on the Eastern Front, where they were used in huge quantities by Soviet troops.
+The most common included the TM-41, TM-44, TMSB, YAM-5, and AKS.
+In the Battle of Kursk, combat engineers laid 503,663 AT mines, achieving a density of 1500 mines per kilometer.
 This was four times greater than what was seen in the Battle of Moscow.